 Demon-obsessed domestic tyrant drowned her stepdaughter, Biddersingh trial told

-Everton Biddersingh listens as Crown attorney Mary Humphrey addresses the jury at a Toronto courthouse on Monday, Jan.
+Melonie's father, Everton Biddersingh, listens as Crown attorney Mary Humphrey addresses the jury at a Toronto courthouse on Monday, Jan.
 4, 2016.
-(John Mantha / CTV Toronto)
+Biddersingh was found guilty of first-degree murder in January.
+(John Mantha/CTV Toronto)

 Colin Perkel, The Canadian Press